sdss/datamodel/datamodel/products/md/mandala.md

 ---

 ## Basic Information
-This file contains the list ofMaNGADwarf galaxy (MaNDala) Sample, along with various photometric and spectroscopic results derived usingDESI imagesin three bands (grz) and MaNGA data respectively.
-The details of our analysis can be found in:Cano-Díaz, et al. 2022.
+This file contains the list of MaN GA D warf g ala xy (MaNDala) Sample, along with various photometric and spectroscopic results derived using DESI images in three bands (grz) and MaNGA data respectively.
+The details of our analysis can be found in: Cano-Díaz, et al. 2022 .

 ### Naming Convention
 MANGA_MANDALA/[MANDALA_VER]/mandala_[MANDALA_VER]}.fits where MANDALA_VER=v1_1 for DR17